Moe's Voice Interaction

 Chunking information can help users understand, respond, and navigate effectively.

-Explaining essential features at start-up can help users be aware of functions and interact appropriately.
+Explaining essential features at start-up can help users be aware of functions

-Using familiar sounds and phrases can help enhance the experience by anchoring the user in the context.
+can help enhance the experience by anchoring the user in the context.

 Voice interaction can be enjoyable, entertaining, and interactive in innovative ways beyond voice assistants.

 We realized that we had limited our opportunities by trying to fit the Moe’s voice experience into an application that people simply weren’t using.
 Ultimately people use Moe’s to order and eat food, which narrowed the potential for voice integration.
-The uses of voice technology are almost limitless, so we needed to learn what people already find useful and enjoyable about voice, and then shape those features to Moe’s for possibilities beyond the expected.
+However the uses of voice technology are almost limitless, so we needed to learn what people already find useful and enjoyable about voice, and then shape those features to Moe’s for possibilities beyond the expected.

-Ordering and eating
+Ordering food and eating it

 Entertainment, lifestyle, humor, productivity...

-Fitting Voice to Moe’s yields possibilities for more innovative applications
+Fitting Voice to Moe’s yields

 A voice-interactive game